 Bus driver sickout delays classes in EBR, prompts early dismissal for many schools

-BATON ROUGE - Schools in East Baton Rouge were delayed for hours Friday after more than half of the districts bus drivers didn't show up for work.
+BATON ROUGE - Schools in East Baton Rouge were delayed for hours Friday after more than half of the district's bus drivers didn't show up for work.

-The school system will host a news conference at 3 p.m.
-Friday to discuss the sickout.
-Stream it live on WBRZ+.

-Numerous parents contacted WBRZ on Friday saying they were blindsided when their children were not picked up.
+Tiara Battieste is a parent of an EBR student who says on Friday she was blindsided when her child's bus never showed up.

+"I started calling my friends and my sister-in-law, and all of the sudden, buses weren't showing up," Battieste said.

 In a press release sent shortly before 7 a.m.
 Friday, the school system said that teachers and other staff would be at schools at their normal time.

 Hours later, the school system announced a 1:25 p.m. dismissal time for middle and high school students.
 Elementary students will dismiss at their normal time of 3:25 p.m..